gargoris/SpiderBike/README.md

 # SpIderBike

 # As I left the company that motivated this project long time ago, there's no point on keep this project alive.
-Also some proyected features could be found in BDD concept + frameworks
+Also some projected features could be found in BDD concept + frameworks

 ## ![Speeder Bike](/images/speederbike.png)
 ### Because every Iwok needs a ride sometimes...